solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![A simple screenshot of Visual Studio Code.]

-There is a [MySQL][9] extension that allows developers to organize their database connections, administer databases, and query databases.
+The [MySQL][8] extension allows developers to organize their database connections, administer databases, and query databases.
 Consider adding it to Visual Studio Code environment to make working with MySQL instances more efficient.

 When you are done developing for the day, you can stop Flexible Server.
 This feature helps keep the organizational costs low.

-## Development languages

-Once an editor is selected, the next step is to pick a development language or platform.
-Below are some quick links:

-[PHP]

-[Java]

-[Python]

-[Other notable languages for MySQL apps]

 ## Resources